 The bodywork extended past the door features two broad strake-like lines that work to channel air into two ducts per side, one ahead of the rear wheel and the other above it.
 The indent for the lower duct continues behind the rear axle, though there isn't any venting, it's just a stylistic feature.
 Growing up and out of the rear flares is a batmobile-looking rear wing that melds the wrap-around ducktail of the '73 Targa Florio RSR with the early 930's whale tail.
 Although it likely produces enough of an effect to keep the road runner stable at its 190mph top speed, it looks like it was designed without any regard for those with functioning eyes.

 To finish the new bodywork, the boffins at König decided that the original 930 taillights and bumper assembly wouldn't cut it.
 Instead, they built a new rear end that utilized the entire rear light assembly from an Audi 200 Avant.
 How or why that conclusion came remains a mystery.
 Whatever the reasoning, the 550 hp 3.4-liter turbocharged flat-six behind those Audi taillights was likely enough for buyers to forget all about the questionable design.
 In its day, the Road Runner could keep up with the fastest supercars around, including Porsche's own 959.

 Between the unique looks and supercar performance, König built around 20 examples, though only a few are known to exist today.
-The coupe in the pictures above was photographed by Top Gear in Japan, while a convertible came up for sale in the US about a decade ago.
+Top Gear photographed the coupe in the pictures above in Japan, while a convertible came up for sale in the US about a decade ago.
 Scattered around the globe, the Road Runners are exceedingly rare, so consider yourself lucky if you do happen to see one.